Olviel/A6_booklet/README.md

 create_booklet(folder_path, output_path)
 The script will process the images and create individual PDF files for each page of the booklet, which are then merged into a single PDF named booklet.pdf in the output folder.

-Function Descriptions
+# Function Descriptions
-calculate_booklet_page_order(total_pages): Calculates the order of pages in the booklet. mm_to_points(mm): Converts millimeters to points. filename_to_int_tuple(filename): Converts a filename to an integer tuple based on the naming convention. merge_pdfs(pdf_files, output_filename): Merges individual PDF files into a single PDF. create_booklet(folder_path, output_path): Main function to create the booklet from images.
+calculate_booklet_page_order(total_pages): Calculates the order of pages in the booklet for printing on A4. mm_to_points(mm): Converts millimeters to points. merge_pdfs(pdf_files, output_filename): Merges individual PDF files into a single PDF. create_booklet(folder_path, output_path): Main function to create the booklet from images.